CuyZ/NotiZ/Documentation/06-Administrator/02-CustomEvent/Index.rst

     some notifications fields, for instance:

     - In an email, they will be available in the subject and body;
-    - In a log, the will be available in the message.
+    - In a log, they will be available in the message.
     - …and so on.

     For instance, the property ``$name`` from the example above can be used as